Ransomware 101: A Complete Guide to Preventing & Removing an Infection

 - System patches: Routine updates for software and operating systems, so that known vulnerabilities are resolved

 - Application restrictions: Tight controls over which applications can be executed on machines, so that only whitelisted software can be launched

 - Anti-malware software: Commercial-grade anti-malware programs that can detect and remove known ransomware strains

 That message is usually the first sign that you’ve been infected by ransomware.
 By then, it’s usually too late to recover your infected files (see removal options below) – but you can take steps to prevent the infection from spreading:

 - Isolate: As part of your ransomware education program, you should instruct users to shut down and/or remove their computer from the network at the first signs of an infection.

 - Power down: Shut down any partially infected (or uninfected) servers and machines.
 This helps contain the spread and gives you more time to gauge the scope of the attack, so you can begin recovery.

 - Delete new registry values and files: On the partially infected machines, scan for newly created (or modified) registry values that are linked to the ransomware.
 By deleting these, you may be able to stop the malicious program from fully executing.

 As for removing the ransomware, unfortunately you don’t have too many options.
-Decrypting the files is virtually impossible without the keys.
+Decrypting the files is usually impossible without the keys, unless it’s a weak ransomware variant for which decryption tools exist online.
 And as we mentioned above, paying the ransom doesn’t guarantee you’ll get your files back.